oramirezperera/Basic_Python_Platzi/README.md

 now this program will accept Mexican and Argentinian pesos to transform to American dollars.

 asks the user which they want to transform.

+## Palindrome

+Using the entry points, functions, conditionals and slices.
+Checksout if a message or a word are a palindrome.